psychicEgg/EDHM/Odyssey/README.md

 After a game update, the interface has become <ins>**completely**</ins> orange:
 - The game update likely deleted the EDHM files, in this case, reinstall EDHM.

+*The deletion of EDHM files during game updates depends on your configuration.
+Some users will never have their EDHM files deleted, while others will have them deleted with every update.*

+*For example, if you have installed the game in a secondary Steam Library (other than the Default Library), the EDHM files will never be deleted.*

+---

 After a game update, the interface has become <ins>**partially**</ins> orange and some customizations no longer work:
 - The game update made changes to the game that prevent EDHM from functioning properly.
 EDHM will therefore need to be updated as well.
 Keep an eye on this Github *(or EDHM_UI if you're using EDHM_UI)*, as an EDHM update will be available soon.